A comparison of HubSpot onboarding with HubSpot vs. IMPACT (+ video)

 If you elect additional HubSpot training after your onboarding is complete, you will not work with the same HubSpot employee.

+As a HubSpot partner agency, IMPACT offers onboarding services with our certified HubSpot trainers.
 IMPACT team members work with clients to onboard them to the platform — and that coaching can continue for as long or as short as the customer desires.

 As IMPACT typically works with our clients over longer periods of time, we identify key objectives every quarter, and help you work towards those key objectives through each weekly or bi-weekly consulting session we host with your team.

 The relationship is highly dynamic, defined by what you want to accomplish, and continues as long as you feel it’s valuable for you.
 IMPACT is there to meet your needs, but there’s also accountability.
 We make sure you’re learning the tools and producing the necessary content to meet your team’s goals.

 You have access to us every day, all week, and in between the consulting and training calls we host for you.
 We guide your team’s work and we evaluate your set up at each stage to make sure that you're setting things up properly so you can be self-sufficient.